BenjaminDHorne/reddit-scraped-worldnews-dataset/README.md

 pushshift.io.
 Our newly collected data set of news articles with corresponding reddit engagement statistics is found in this repository.

+In this repository, there are two csv files that contain meta data about each reddit news post, including time, url, score, and the number of comments made on the post.
+Each ID in the csv files will correspond to 3 files in the "Articles and Data" rar file: 1 for the news story title, 1 for the news story body content, and 1 for the reddit post title.
+All are plain text files.

 Copyright (c) 2016, Benjamin D. Horne, Dorit Nevo, Jesse Freitas, Heng Ji & Sibel Adali

 All rights reserved.